timurtu/domali/README.md

 ## Features

-- domali checks if elements and properties exist before accessing and mutating them.
-This means that using domali, you'll never need to call `hasChildNode()` or `elem.classList.contains('class-name')` again.
+- Using domali, you'll never need to call `elem.classList.contains('class-name')` or `node.hasChildNode()` again because domali checks to see if elements and properties exist before accessing and mutating them.